-Mr. Boyd stated the watermain is substantially complete.
-We are going through the close out process with Toho Water Authority now.
-It passed the water test and the bacteriological test.
-There is an easement that needs to be recorded for the wetland crossing that we are working to get completed.
+Mr. Boyd stated the water main is substantially complete.
+We are currently going through the close out process with Toho Water Authority.
+It passed the water and bacteriological tests.
+There is an easement that needs to be recorded for the wetland crossing and we are working to get it completed.
 I am asking the chairman to sign a release for payment.
 Out of the total contract of \$97,774, we are holding \$10,992.40 for retainage and for the final valve opening to activate the water line.

-- Mr. LeMenager asked is that why that fire hydrant no longer discharges? - Mr. Boyd stated that is unrelated.
-I will have to check on that. - Ms. Kassel stated it is a Toho Water Authority issue about chlorine in the water. - Mr. Boyd stated they may have added a different device so it can flush without running down the street.
-It still flushes when it needs to but it does not run down the street. - Mr. Berube stated it is coincidental that the hydrants were shut off at the same time the fire department came in and pressure tested all the hydrants.
-I think they shut them all off and Toho Water Authority does not know it and did not turn them back on.
-They come through every three or six months to test the hydrants.
-The day after they did that, I noticed both hydrants were off.
+- Mr. LeMenager asked is that why the fire hydrant no longer discharges? - Mr. Boyd stated that is unrelated.
+I will have to check on that. - Ms. Kassel stated it is a Toho Water Authority issue about chlorine in the water.

+Mr. Boyd stated they may have added a different device so it can flush without water running down the street.
+It still flushes when it needs to but it does not run down the street.

+Mr. Berube stated it is coincidental that the fire hydrants were shut off at the same time the Fire Department came in and pressure tested all of the fire hydrants.
+I think they shut all of them off and Toho Water Authority does not know and did not turn them back on.
+They come through every three or six months to test the fire hydrants.
+The day after they did that, I noticed both fire hydrants were off.